Michael-A-Sloan/ESP32-Geiger-Counter/README.md

 # Schematic

-KiCad files are located in folder `hardware`.
+Hardware / KiCad files are located in folder `hardware`.
 Currently only schematic, no PCB.

 ![Schematics](media/kicad-circuit-sketch.png)